 The Inclusive Economic Development Conference, co-sponsored by Initiative for a Competitive Inner City (ICIC), the W.E.
 Upjohn Institute for Employment Research, and Economic Development Quarterly, was held virtually on May 6, 2022.
 Presentations by researchers and practitioners illuminated disparities amongst racial/ethnic, gender, and socioeconomic groups and how they vary across regions and place types, and offered solutions to encourage inclusion.
-Some conference sessions will focus on the COVID-19 experience, including the Paycheck Protection Program for small businesses, while others will be about inclusive economic development more generally.
+Some conference sessions focused on the COVID-19 experience, including the Paycheck Protection Program for small businesses, while others were about inclusive economic development more generally.

 Watch the full conference now and access the presentations using the links below:

 Session 1: Framing the Conversation

 Credit Availability for Minority Business Owners in an Evolving Credit Environment: Before and During the COVID-19 Pandemic

 The Evolution and Landscape of Under-Resourced Communities in U.S. Metropolitan Areas

 Session 2: The Paycheck Protection Program and Its Implications for Inclusivity